datacarpentry/shell-genomics/episodes/04-redirection.md

 > Have your search return all matching lines and the name (or identifier) for each sequence
 > that contains a match.
 >
-> 2) Search for the sequence AAGTT in both fastq files.
+> 2) Search for the sequence AAGTT in both FASTQ files.
 > Have your search return all matching lines and the name (or identifier) for each sequence
 > that contains a match.
 {: .challenge}